|

 I have a Lassie book/comic/toy, etc. Can you tell me how much it's worth?

-No, sorry.
+Please don't e-mail me about values of Lassie merchandise; I'll just have to disappoint you by saying I don't know.
 I don't know values of anything as I don't sell any merchandise, and I don't collect any Lassie merchandise for its value.
-Please don't e-mail me about values of Lassie merchandise; I'll just have to disappoint you by saying I don't know.
 You can check out several books to find out how much your collectible might be worth.
 There is a comic price guide book that will give you the prices on all comics.
 If you have one of the little Golden Books, there is a Golden Book price guide.
 If you have a Lassie toy, there are toy price guides.
 A subject search on "price guides" on a book site like Amazon.com would probably find you what you're looking for.
+There's also a book for collectors called The Legacy of Lassie which lists all the known merchandise.

 You might also check out web auction sites like e-Bay and Amazon.com auctions to see what your Lassie piece is selling for.
-I've gotten several questions about the Lassie ring that was given out as a premium in the late 50's (featured in the episode "The Ring").
-This ring turns up all the time on e-Bay.
+I've gotten several questions about the Lassie ring that was given out as a premium in the late 50's (featured in the fourth-season episode "The Ring").
+This ring turns up occasionally on e-Bay.
 I did read an article that suggests this item has sold "for up to $500."
 That doesn't mean it is actually valued at that price.
+There is also a wallet as seen in the episode "Old Henry."

-I understand Eric Knight wrote a lot of collie books.
+I understand Eric Knight wrote a lot of collie stories.
 I'd like to read them.
-What are their titles?
+What are their titles and where can I buy them?

-As far as I know, Knight only wrote one dog story, Lassie Come-Home, first as a short story for The Saturday Evening Post in 1938, then as a novel in 1942.
-You may be thinking of Albert Payson Terhune, who did indeed write "a lot of collie books," and who, because he and Knight both wrote about a collie protagonist who became extremely well known, is often confused with Eric Knight (a Lassie article in a Florida newspaper did just this and was published without correction).
+As far as I know, Knight only wrote one dog story, Lassie Come-Home, first as a short story for The Saturday Evening Post in 1938, then as a novel in 1940.
+You may be thinking of Albert Payson Terhune, who did indeed write "a lot of collie books," and who, because he and Knight both wrote about a collie protagonist who became extremely well known, is often confused with Eric Knight (a Lassie article several years ago in a Florida newspaper did just this and was published without correction).
 (The two men were at least a generation apart, with Terhune the elder.)
-Terhune's first collection of collie stories was Lad: a Dog (1919), and some of the others were Lad of Sunnybank, The Further Adventures of Lad, Bruce, His Dog, Treve, Buff: A Collie, A Highland Collie, Lochinvar Luck, Gray Dawn, and Wolf.
+Terhune's first collection of collie stories was Lad: a Dog (1919), and some of the others were Lad of Sunnybank, The Further Adventures of Lad, Bruce, His Dog, Treve, Buff: A Collie, A Highland Collie, Lochinvar Luck, Gray Dawn, and Wolf, although even Terhune's non-dog-centric novels usually had a collie in them.
 You may have read one of his most famous collie short stories in school or in a collection of dog stories: "One Minute Longer," which was originally published in 1919 in St. Nicholas magazine.
+Except for Lad: A Dog, Terhune's books are out of print, but you can find copies on Bookfinder.com.

 Here is a great Albert Payson Terhune website that includes photos of Sunnybank past and present.
 The "Books" link has a complete listing of all his books, dog-related and not.
 The "Magazines" page links two articles written by Terhune; the March 26, 1927 story "With a Reverse English" from The Saturday Evening Post contains pictures of the collies.
 The links are excellent, too.